 Support and placement of temporary scaffolding and hand rails at a construction site are gravitating towards magnetic solutions that can be easily attached and removed afterwards without damaging or otherwise having to grind down old welds and refurbish the metal structure it was conventionally attached to.

 Temporary placement of fire extinguishers, first aid, AED equipment at the correct height and in close proximity to where the work is actually performed versus placement of safety critical items on the floor, behind the scissor lift, and in buckets, where no one can find it in case of an accident.
 Removal of tripping hazards by running extension cords off the ground with easy to move magnetic cable holders.
 Placement of wire mesh, rebar chairs and allowing for curved, concave, and other architecturally challenged forms to be held in place during the pour.
 Think also of temporary placement of condition monitoring devices, security cameras and signage; temporary attachment points for tools, tool lanyard and buckets; temporary attachment of fire curtains, plastic sheets, and netting; plus in under water construction or in wet areas where conventional welding or electrocution poses a safety risk.

 About the Author:

 Kent Pedersen is managing partner at Engiso, an organization of engineers and project managers with several years of know-how from the extreme construction industry environment.
 Engiso’s V-Mag solution is a great example of listening to its customer needs.
 Customers asked for fast install time onto steel and corrosion resistance.
 Engiso answered with “rubber coated neodymium magnets with mechanical interface that does not interfere with communication equipment.”
-Pedersen can be reached at 414.331.1345 or .
+Pedersen can be reached at 414.331.1345 or email@example.com.
 For more, visit www.engiso.com.

 Modern Contractor Solutions, January 2018